Joint Modelling of Multiple Network Views: Latent Space Model

 \subsection{Variational Inference Approach}

-Since the posterior distribution can not be calculated analytically we make use of a variational inference approach to estimate the model.
+Since the posterior distribution cannot be calculated analytically we make use of a variational inference approach to estimate the model.
 To do this we aim at maximizing a lower bound of the likelihood function.
 This approach has been proposed for several latent variable models \citep{Att99,JGJS99} and we refer to \cite{Bea03} for an extensive introduction to the variational methods.
-In the statistical network models context, \cite{Air08} proposed the use of the variational method to fit mixed-membership stochastic blockmodels and \cite{SalterTownshend2009} applied variational methods to fit the Latent Position Cluster Model \citep{Handcock2007}; the LPCM model is an extension of the original LSM in which the latent positions are assumed to come from a Gaussian mixture model.
+In the statistical network models context, \cite{Air08} proposed the use of the variational method to fit mixed-membership stochastic blockmodels and \cite{SalterTownshend2009} applied variational methods to fit the Latent Position Cluster Model \citep{HRT07}; the Latent Position Cluster Model is an extension of the original LSM in which the latent positions are assumed to come from a Gaussian mixture model.

 We define the variational posterior $q(\bZ,\alpha|\bY)$ introducing the variational parameters $\Theta=(\txi,\tpsi^2)$, $\tbzi$ and $\tSigma$:

 where $ q(\alpha)=\mathcal{N}(\txi,\tpsi^2)$ and $q(\bzi)=\mathcal{N}(\tbzi,\tSigma)$.